Speak to a Licensed Sales Agent! Hours: Mon-Fri 7am-5pm CT

 Explore Medicare Advantage plans with SelectQuote.

 SelectQuote’s licensed insurance agents can help you compare Medicare Advantage plans in just minutes.
-It’s free and there’s no obligation to enroll.
+It’s free, and there’s no obligation to enroll.

 No obligation to enroll

-What is Medicare Part C?
+What is Medicare Part C (Medicare Advantage)?
+Coverage and Benefits

 Medicare Part C provides an alternative to Original Medicare (Medicare Part A and Medicare Part B).
-Offered by private health insurance companies that are approved by Medicare, Medicare Part C plans—also known as Medicare Advantage plansare legally required to offer at least the same benefits that are provided by Original Medicare, but may include additional routine coverage.
+Offered by private health insurance companies that are approved by Medicare, Medicare Part C plans—also known as Medicare Advantage plans—are legally required to offer at least the same benefits that are provided by Original Medicare, but may include additional routine coverage.

-With a Medicare Part C Plan:
+What does Medicare Part C cover?

 Who is eligible to receive Medicare Part C coverage?